NativeScript/NativeScript/README.md

  - Reuse the QA tools for accessibility automation to write tests.
  - Use the latest native platform features to create an amazing native user experience.
  - Code in any IDE of your choice to implement your applications’ code using the [NativeScript framework's CLI](http://npmjs.org/nativescript).
- - Use the [Telerik Platform](http://platform.telerik.com), AppBuilder and the full Visual Studio integration to get a rich development experience.
+ - Use  [Telerik Platform](http://platform.telerik.com) and AppBuilder products and the full Visual Studio integration to get a rich development experience.
 Paid support is also available.

 We hope this gives you a good idea about what you can expect from the NativeScript framework.